-As of September 30, 2016, the City has applied Governmental Accounting Standards Board ("GASB") Statement No. 72, Fair Value Measurement and Application.
+The City has applied Governmental Accounting Standards Board ("GASB") Statement No. 72, Fair Value Measurement and Application.
 GASB Statement No. 72 provides guidance for determining a fair value measurement for reporting purposes and applying fair value to certain investments and disclosures related to all fair value measurements.